Part of the Revenue Operations series

 Slide 6-7: Next Quarter Priorities

-The 3-5 initiatives for next quarter.
-For each one: the objective, the metric target, the owner, and the dependencies.
+The 3-5 initiatives for next quarter, tied to your product strategy and operating cadence.
+Keep your internal quarterly business review focused on decisions; the board pack is the outward roll-up.
+For each priority: the objective, the metric target, the owner, and the dependencies.

 Keep this focused.
 If you have more than 5 priorities, you do not have priorities.